acutedeveloper/udacity-frogger-game/README.md

 Need to add a interface class to handle:
 - Selecting players [ ]
 - Logging wins / losses [ ]
+- Tweak the collision detection paramenters [ ]